TGV world speed record: Catenary modifications

 The catenary was standard TGV style, without any modifications.
 The only changes were in the tuning.
-In general, when a pantograph runs underneath the catenary, it sets up a wave-like disturbance which travels down the wire with a speed determined by the tension in the wire and its mass per unit length.
-When a train approaches this critical speed, the pantograph catches up with the disturbance, resulting in dangerously large vertical displacements of the wire as well as contact interruptions.
-The top speed of the train is then limited by the critical speed of the catenary.
-This problem was central to the test runs, since it was desired to test set 325 at speeds well above the critical speed of standard TGV catenary.
+In general, when a pantograph passes under the catenary, it creates a wave-like disturbance that travels down the wire at a speed determined by the tension in the wire and its mass per unit length.
+As a train approaches this critical speed, the pantograph catches up with the disturbance, causing dangerously large vertical displacements of the wire and contact interruptions.
+The maximum speed of the train is then limited by the critical speed of the overhead line.
+This problem was central to the test runs, as it was desired to test the 325 set at speeds well above the critical speed of the standard TGV catenary.
 There were two solutions: increase the tension in the wire or reduce its mass per unit length.